 How to Make Taco Soup

 - Cook ground beef in a large pot along with chopped onion, crumbling and stirring occasionally until browned and adding jalapeno and garlic during last few minutes of browning.
-Drain excess fat.
+Drain excess fat (I use tongs and paper towels to soak it up).

 - Stir in tomatoes with chiles, beef broth, tomato sauce, chili powder, cumin, paprika, oregano, ranch dressing mix and season with salt and pepper to tastes.